-- Search online.
-Everything is online, and a few online directories to look are on Psychology Today and Therapist Finder.
+Everything is online, and a few online directories to look are in Psychology Today and Therapist Finder.
 Look for therapists who are open about their philosophy and work style.
-Other things to consider when scoping out therapists online include: professional looking photo, gender, specialization and training.
+Other things to consider when scoping out therapists online include: professional looking photo, gender, specialization, and training.

-- Consider theoretical orientation.
 It’s like veritable alphabet soup when it comes to the letters behind a therapists name.
 There are PhDs, PsyDs MDs, LMFTs, LPCs, LCSWs and more.
 Then you’ve got the titles of psychiatrists, psychologists, marriage and family therapist, professional counselors, addictions counselors…you get the picture.
-It confusing, right?
+It’s confusing, right?
 Instead, consider looking at theoretical orientations.
-Is your therapist a solutions focused or family-systems oriented?
+Is your therapist a solutions-focused or family-systems oriented?
 Are they a cognitive behaviorist?
 If you aren’t certain what orientation you may want, just ask the therapist to explain his or her orientation and see if what he or she says resonates with you.

 – What is their training?

-– Have you working with someone who (insert your presenting problem here)?
+– Have you worked with someone who (insert your presenting problem here)?

 – Are they licensed?